JamesSkemp/words/content/post/science-and-human-values-final-what-makes-an-experiment-ethical.md

 +++
-title = "Science and Human Values Final: What makes an experiment ethical?" summary = "Paper written for a course dealing with the question of what makes an experiment ethical." draft = false comments = true date = "2002-12-08T01:01:00-06:00"
+title = "Science and Human Values Final: What makes an experiment ethical?" description = "Paper written for a course dealing with the question of what makes an experiment ethical." draft = false comments = true date = "2002-12-08T01:01:00-06:00"